Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Conditional execution: if statements

-- Repetitive execution: for loops, repeat and while
+- Repetitive execution: for loops, repeat, and while

-- intro into apply, lapply, sapply, tapply
+- Introduction to apply, lapply, sapply, and tapply

-7. Functions
+8. Functions

 - Creating functions